Version as of June, 2020.

 When Visitors apply for a job with Qubit, Qubit may also require you to submit additional personal data as well as a resume or curriculum vitae (“Applicant Information”).

-Contact Information, Billing Information, Applicant Information, Optional Information and any other information you submit to Qubit to or through the Services are referred to collectively as “Data”.
+Contact Information, Billing Information, Applicant Information, Optional Information, Supplemental Data, and any other information you submit to Qubit to or through the Services are referred to collectively as “Data”.

 3. Use of information collected (purpose and legal basis)